OWASP AI Vulnerability Scoring System (AIVSS)

 The following is the initial roadmap:

-- Define core AIVSS metrics, with an initial focus on metrics directly applicable to scoring the OWASP Agentic AI Top 10.
+- Define core AIVSS metrics, with an initial focus on metrics directly applicable to scoring the OWASP Agentic AI Core Risks.
 Ensure clarity and precision.

 - Develop initial scoring rubrics for these Agentic AI-focused metrics.